 Note that the properties P2 and P3 always may be obtained by making \emph{standard operations}: \begin{description} \item[D] Delete the labels with $m_i = m_{n+i} = 0$ and reduce the number of diameters. \item[G] If $m_i = m_{i+1} = 0$, then glue $m_i$ and $m_{i+1}$, $m_{i+n}$ and $m_{i+1+n}$, and reduce the number of diameters. \end{description} The standard operations do not affect the $k$-neighborliness and the number of cofacets.
-So, in the following we will not take properties P2 and P3 into account.
+Thus, in the following we do not always care about checking the properties P2 and P3.

-Note also that changing of the value of the label $m(O)$ does not affect the properties P2, P3, P4, and N, and does not change the difference $f_{d-1}(P) - f_0(P)$ of the appropriate polytope $P$.
+Note also that changing of the value of the label $m(O)$ does not affect the properties P2, P3, P4, and N, and does not change the difference $f_{d-1}(P) - f_0(P)$ for the appropriate polytope $P$.
 Thus, without loss of generality, we assume $m(O) = 0$.

-We will say that a $k$-neigh\-bor\-ly reduced Gale diagram is \emph{extremal} if the difference between the number of cofacets and the sum of labels is minimal among all $k$-neigh\-bor\-ly reduced Gale diagrams.
-In~other words, the difference is equal to $\Delta_{3}(k)$ in Theorem~\ref{th:d3}.
+We will say that a $k$-neigh\-bor\-ly reduced Gale diagram is \emph{extremal} if the difference between the number of cofacets and the sum of labels is minimal among all $k$-neigh\-bor\-ly reduced Gale diagrams (in~other words, the difference is equal to $\Delta_{3}(k)$).

 Turn here to examples.